amayavilayvong/CSC325ClassProject/website/README.md

 npx http-server
 ```

 * You should receive a prompt to open the port where the webpage loads in a browser.
-Click "Open in Browser".
+Click "Open in Browser."

 ## To Test With Jest: